What is a Dispute?

 Once you configured this, you automatically receive a POST with all the information of the started dispute process.
 Furthermore, You also receive a notification POST each time the dispute process has an update, so you can be aware of the progress and completion of this process.

-2. Queries through the Administrative module
+2. Query through the PayU module

 You can view and manage your dispute processes from your PayU module, in the Dispute option inside the Transactions menu.